FrankKerschbaumer3/kube-flask/README.md

 2. Run *`eval "$(docker-machine env -u)"` to switch the docker-env back your local machine.
 3. Run *`docker build -t artillery .` and then *`docker run --rm artillery:latest`

-When done you can use *`minikube delete` to remove the minikube environment from you computer.
+When done you can use *`minikube delete` to remove the minikube environment from you computer and run *`sudo hosts.sh remove` to remove the